 So, thinking about your current device, what is it you’re dissatisfied with?

-This is a simple issue.
+Not enough vapour: This is a simple issue.
 If your device doesn’t offer enough vapour, you’ll need something more powerful and with lower-resistance coils.
 The best option is a mod, especially when paired with a tank that uses low-resistance coils.
-Pod mods are also better than cigalikes and low powered pods in this area.
+Pod mods are also better than cigalikes and low-powered pods in this area.